Network resilience: Introduction

-Due to the diversity and complexity in the system's response to perturbations, the concept of resilience is multifaceted \cite{bhamra2011resilience}.
-There are more than 70 definitions for resilience in scientific literatures \cite{fisher2015more}.
-Some of them generally spam multiple disciplines and some are proposed for specific systems.
-For instances, Holling \cite{holling1973resilience} used the notion of ``resilience'' to characterize the degree to which a system can endure perturbations without collapsing or being carried into some new and qualitatively different state.
-Haimes \cite{haimes2009complex} points out two essential elements of resilience: the ability to withstand presence of errors, and after a perturbation recover to the original stable state.
-Bruneau et al. \cite{bruneau2003framework} conceptualizes seismic resilience as the ability of both physical and social systems to withstand earthquake-generated forces and demands and to cope with earthquake impacts through situation assessment, rapid response, and active recovery strategies \cite{ahn2015reflections}.
-Generally, these definitions vary between three extremes: system resilience (or called ecological resilience) that focus on the magnitude of the change or perturbation that a system can endure without shifting into another stable state \cite{holling1973resilience}, engineering resilience, which is defined by the recovery rate \cite{holling1996engineering, moteff2012critical}, and adaptive resilience that characterizes the capacity of social-ecological systems to adapt or transform in response to unfamiliar, unexpected and extreme shocks \cite{holling2002resilience, carpenter2012general}.
-Most definitions are trying to achieve a balance between these three flavors of resilience.
+Due to the diversity and complexity of the system's response to perturbations, the concept of resilience is multifaceted \cite{bhamra2011resilience}.
+There are more than 70 definitions of resilience in the scientific literature \cite{fisher2015more}.
+Some of them generally span multiple disciplines, while others are proposed for specific systems.
+For instance, Holling \cite{holling1973resilience} used the notion of ``resilience'' to characterize the degree to which a system can endure perturbations without collapsing or being carried into some new and qualitatively different state.
+Haimes \cite{haimes2009complex} pointed out two essential elements of resilience: the ability to withstand the presence of errors and that to recover to the original stable state after a perturbation.
+Bruneau et al. \cite{bruneau2003framework} conceptualized seismic resilience as the ability of both physical and social systems to withstand earthquake-generated forces and demands and cope with earthquake impacts through situation assessment, rapid response, and active recovery strategies \cite{ahn2015reflections}.
+This review summarizes three frameworks for resilience: system resilience, engineering resilience, and adaptive cycle resilience.
+(1) System resilience (or ecological resilience) focuses on the magnitude of the change or perturbation that a system can endure without shifting to another stable state \cite{holling1973resilience}.
+In ecology, the distribution of tree cover in Africa, Australia, and South America reveals strong evidence of the existence of three distinct attractors: forest, savanna, and a treeless state.
+The empirical results indicate that precipitation universally determines the basins of attraction and resilience states \cite{hirota2011global}.
+In biology, laboratory populations of the budding yeast Saccharomyces cerevisiae demonstrate a bifurcation diagram experimentally, captured by the fluctuations in population density in response to the size and duration near the tipping point \cite{dai2012generic,dai2013slower}.
+(2) Engineering resilience is defined by the recovery rate or time \cite{holling1996engineering}.
+For instance, a 2003 electricity blackout \cite{buldyrev2010catastrophic} affected much of Italy and led chaos: 110 trains were cancelled, with 30,000 passengers stranded on trains in the railway network, and all flights in Italy were cancelled.
+However, after several hours, electricity was restored gradually in most places, and people's daily lives returned to normal.
+(3) Adaptive resilience characterizes the capacity of socioecological systems to adapt or transform in response to unfamiliar, unexpected and extreme shocks \cite{holling2002resilience}.
+Most definitions attempt to achieve a balance among these three types of resilience.
+Some helpful examples include aquatic algal blooms, commodity crop markets, and cities such as ancient Rome, Jerusalem, or San Francisco, which were repeatedly attacked or damaged and then rebuilt.